AlbersSoftware/Capstoneplant/README.md

 # Future Changes
-In the future I plan to host this project as a web app and potientially change the UI to IPy-Widgets.
-The goal for the program would be for a user to modify the data on a desktop computer and a mobile device to take a picture and run it against the trained data.
+In the future I plan to add more data and more validation features for uploading images that are clearly not plants.
+As of now it might predict your cat is toxic... which he/she might be anyway.